Karma is a wonderful controversial topic which often spawns colourful and varied debate whenever the subject matter arises.

 There was even an article recently about a UKIP politician who claimed that all the recent storms and flooding in the UK was as a result of gay marriages being allowed and because ‘God was not happy’.

 The thing that made me giggle about the story was that it he was discussing a very ancient eastern concept, in a predominately western culture, that doesn’t really believe in karma.

 - It is a natural law of the universe which cannot be escaped.

-To be quite frank, I personally don’t believe karma is either of those two and I especially don’t believe that karma is retribution.
+To be quite frank, I don’t believe karma is either of those two.
+I especially don’t believe that it is retribution.

-I was speaking with a friend sometime ago and she was telling me about something that happened to her friend.
+A while back a friend was telling me about something that happened to their friend.
 Her friend had been mugged for his phone.
 Her response was ‘I hope those muggers get their karma and get what they deserve’